I’M ROBYN KELLY

 I lead strategy, paid media, and performance—while making space for movement, community, and creativity.
 Our agency, SWTCH HOUSE, helps purpose-driven brands grow with clarity, intention, and real, tangible results that support their goals.

-It’s been both clear and deeply fulfilling: helping our clients bring in thousands of new customers, supporting their retention and lifetime value growth, consistently achieving 4X+ ROAS each month, and hitting 6X to 9X ROAS during various strategic campaigns.
+It’s been both clear and deeply fulfilling: helping our clients bring in thousands of new customers, supporting their retention and lifetime value growth while consistently achieving 4X+ ROAS each month.
 What we do truly fuels the growth of indie beauty and wellness brands—and we’re proud to be part of their journey.

 BRANDS WE WORK WITH